UBC-CIC/health-platform-iOS-watchOS/README.md

 - Stop Pause: Swipe left to pause or end the workout.

 You must have a workout started either in this app or any other workout app for your heart rate and heart rate variability to be constantly monitored.
+However, this can be quit taxing on the watch battery.
+Instead, you can also opt to not use the watch app and instead just wear the watch on your wrist.
+This will provide less frequent heart rate and heart rate variability values but will conserve your watch battery.

 ### Viewing your HealthKit Data